getsentry/sentry-docs/docs/clients/cocoa/index.rst

 Configuration
 -------------

-To use the client change your AppDelegate's `application` method to instanciate the Sentry client:
+To use the client, change your AppDelegate's `application` method to instantiate the Sentry client:

 .. sourcecode:: swift